skushagra/mlh-app/README.md

-# Web Mail Printer PvM Machinery Server
+# Web Mail Printer PvM Application

 Create a copy of `webmailserver-template.db` named `webmailserver.db` and use that database to store any personal data.

-Latest version `v2023.01` released on `24th April 2023`.
+Code cloned form a private repo for MLH.